-The workforce development plan must include explicit efforts for the recruitment and/or development of diverse early-career faculty in the project's research activities.
+The workforce development plan must include explicit efforts for the recruitment and/or development of early-career faculty in the project's research activities.
 Describe in detail the mechanisms to attract and mentor these individuals, to enable their development and success as educators and researchers, and their specific contributions to achieving the project's goals in the focus area.
-For the purposes of this solicitation, early-career faculty are defined as those who are employed as assistant professors in tenure track (or equivalent) positions at the start date of the award, or who are hired in to such a position during the award period.
+For the purposes of this solicitation, early-career faculty are defined as those who are employed as assistant professors in tenure track (or equivalent) positions, or research assistant professors at the time of submission of the proposal, or who are hired in to such a position during the award period.

-The research and educational training for postdocs and students should be designed to provide them with skills to work easily across disciplinary and other perceived boundaries and to interface with stakeholders such as academe, industry, government, and the general public.
-The proposed program should present an implementation strategy with initial baseline assessment, clearly articulated goals, milestones, and timelines.
+The research and educational training for postdoctoral, graduate and undergraduate trainees should be designed to develop a workforce that is able to integrate as appropriate within the chosen industry as defined by the project.
+This should provide them with skills to work easily across disciplinary and other perceived boundaries and to interface with stakeholders such as academe, industry, government, and the general public.
+This can include the involvement of K-12, two-year and four-year colleges, as well as minority serving institutions with the intent to develop an inclusive workforce appropriate to populate the industries of tomorrow.
+In particular, the proposed program should present an implementation strategy, informed by national best practices for building research competencies, and research mentoring.
+The implementation strategy should include an initial baseline assessment, clearly articulated goals, milestones, and timelines.